masonalan/final/README.md

 # FINAL PROJECT 2

+The code for the client is in `SearchEngine` and the code for the server is in `SearchBackend`.
+The server code is already running on a Hadoop cluster in Google Cloud.
+However, you can build the `SearchEngine` code from the source using Docker.

+### Notes & Assumptions
+1. In the inverted indices mapper splits each line up by spaces.
+The drawbacks to this approach is that "end." and "end" would be considered as two different words in the final inverted indices table.
+This only effects the "Top-N" count, as my implementation of the "Term" search checks to see if an index /contains/ a search query.
+2. The inverted indices mapper also checks to make sure that an index has at least one letter in it (originally, when I ran the "Top-N" count, " " was the most commonly used word.
+3. I decided to show the entire path of each file rather than it's parent directory (this is contrary to the mockup).

+### Build & Run
 1. Move "Credentials.json" to inside `/SearchEngine` and inside `/SearchEngine/src/main/resources/`
 2. Make sure X11 is installed.
 3. `cd` into `SearchEngine` in a new Terminal.